ajearle11/fastapi-example-app/README.md

 # fastapi-example-app

 **Note**: I have done some CICD stuff in the past, so I could have utilised it here, but I don't think it is important for this project.
+I would normally use tools like sonatype repo, sonatype-IQ for SAST and container scanning.

 ## Frontend